MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/post-upgrade-steps.md

 ---
-title: Upgrade Azure Stack HCI, version 22H2 OS to version 23H2 via PowerShell
+title: Post-upgrade steps on Azure Stack HCI via PowerShell
-description: Learn how to upgrade from Azure Stack HCI, version 22H2 OS to Azure Stack HCI, version 23H2 using PowerShell.
+description: Learn how to perform the post-upgrade tasks on your Azure Stack HCI cluster using PowerShell.
 author: alkohli
 ms.topic: how-to
-ms.date: 07/08/2024
+ms.date: 07/30/2024
 ms.author: alkohli
 ms.reviewer: alkohli
 ms.subservice: azure-stack-hci
 ---

-# Upgrade Azure Stack HCI, version 22H2 operating system to Azure Stack HCI, version 23H2 via PowerShell
+# Perform the post-upgrade steps on your Azure Stack HCI via PowerShell

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2-22h2.md)]

-This article describes how to upgrade the Azure Stack HCI, version 22H2 Operating System (OS) to version 23H2 which is the latest generally available software.
+This article describes how to perform the post-upgrade steps after you've upgraded the Azure Stack HCI, version 22H2 Operating System (OS) to version 23H2.
+Azure Stack HCI, version 23H2, is the latest generally available software.

-The upgrade from Azure Stack HCI 22H2 to version 23H2 occurs in the following steps:
+The upgrade from Azure Stack HCI, version 22H2 to version 23H2 occurs in the following steps:

 1. Upgrade the OS via PowerShell (recommended), Windows Admin Center, or other methods.
 1. Post-upgrade steps.
 1. Prepare to update solution.
 1. Apply the solution update.

 This article only covers the second step, which is how to perform the post-upgrade tasks on your Azure Stack HCI cluster that has the new OS running.
 The post-upgrade tasks are required for the stability of the cluster.

 ## Complete prerequisites